-A court in Eldoret has detained murder suspect Naftali Kinuthia for 14 days to allow the police to complete investigations of medical student Ivy Wangeci.
+A court in Eldoret has detained murder suspect Naftali Kinuthia for 14 days to allow the police to complete investigations into the murder of medical student Ivy Wangeci.

 “He was admitted to hospital since the incident and we have not had time for him to complete recording his statement,” the prosecution said